 Playing sport is good for us in so many ways, but you’re always at risk of an injury.
 Does your insurance cover sports injuries?
 Some medical insurance doesn’t cover treatments like physio or even surgeries.
-Here, the team from Pacific Prime Singapore shares what is typically covered, and gives some tips for choosing an insurance plan for sports injuries.
+Here, the team from Pacific Prime CXA shares what is typically covered, and gives some tips for choosing an insurance plan for sports injuries.

 Does insurance cover sports injuries?